MaximilianB2/HRL-PWC/README.md

 ## Case Study Results
 Below is the simulation and parametric mismatch analysis of all case studies.
 In the parametric mismatch, the catalyst activity $k_0$ and reactor jacket heat transfer coefficient $UA$ were varied.
 ### Case Study 1
 In the first case study, a multiloop single continuously stirred tank reactor (CSTR) system is investigated.
 The objective is to track the setpoint for the output concentration of A ($C_A$) and the reactor temperature ($T$) by manipulating the jacket temperature ($T_J$).
 There is also a penalty for control inputs to promote smooth control.
 The reactor is assumed to be isothermal and perfectly mixed, and the reaction is irreversible and exothermic.
-This model is adapted from xxx.
+This model is adapted from [Hedengren (2014)](http://www.apmonitor.com/che436/index.php/Main/CaseStudyCSTR) .
 The simulation of this case study with the RL-PID, multiloop relay tuning, DFO-PID and NMPC control methods is shown below.

 <p align="center">
   <img src="https://github.com/MaximilianB2/MScProject/blob/main/fig/CS1%20(1)-1.png" width="100%">